 1. First, add the simple syrup, tequila, blueberry liqueur, pomegranate juice, and lemon juice to a cocktail shaker.
 Fill with ice.

 2. Shake until the outside is frosty, about 30 seconds.
-Then, strain the mixture into a rocks glass.
-If you want to keep the drink cold for longer, you can add a large ice cube.
+Then, strain the mixture into a rocks glass filled with ice.

 3. Top the cocktail with club soda and gently stir.
 Enjoy!